-"Wastewater from all wet processing units shall be treated in an appropriate internal or external Effluent Treatment Plant (ETP) before being discharged into the environment.
-ETP shall be effective, operational, and maintained all the time."
+"Wastewater from processing activities shall be treated through an appropriate internal (on-site, direct discharge) or external (off-site, indirect discharge) Effluent Treatment Plant (ETP) before being discharged into the environment."

+"ETPs shall be effective, operational, and maintained at all the times."